Esri/arcgis-maps-sdk-java-samples/map_view/display-layer-view-state/README.md

 ## Use case

 The view state includes information on the loading state of layers and whether layers are visible at a given scale.
-For example, you might change how a layer is displayed in a layer list to communicate whether it is being viewed in the map: Show a loading spinner next to its name when the view state is LOADING, gray out the name when NOT_VISIBLE or OUT_OF_SCALE, show the name normally when ACTIVE, or with an error icon when the state is ERROR.
+For example, you might change how a layer is displayed in a layer list to communicate whether it is being viewed in the map.
+You then might show a loading spinner next to its name when the view state is LOADING, gray out the name when NOT_VISIBLE or OUT_OF_SCALE, show the name normally when ACTIVE, or with an error icon when the state is ERROR.

 ## How to use the sample